ConstantinAmurov/find-your-roomate-project/README.md

 ##### Root module:
 Module's root module folder is `/src/modules/app/` it contains main **Routes file (`routes.js`)**, **Reducer file (`mainReducer.js`)** and **Saga file (`mainSaga.js`)**.
 You will need to add your every component,reducer & saga to make your module work.

-## Found any bug?
-Need any feature?

-Every project needs improvements, Feel free to report any bugs or improvements.
-Pull requests are always welcome.

 ## License